-The FDA issued a draft guidance in September 2018 to detail the regulatory body’s thinking on monetary penalties of up to $10,000 per day for failing to register a clinical trial, patterns of previous noncompliance, and/or submitting misleading or false information to ClinicalTrials.gov.
+The FDA issued a draft guidance in September 2018 to detail the regulatory body’s thinking on civil monetary penalties of up to $10,000 per day for failing to register a clinical trial, patterns of previous noncompliance, and/or submitting misleading or false information to ClinicalTrials.gov.
 While the FDA has not previously begun issuing fines to pharmaceutical companies, this guidance brings that reality one step closer.

 Zach Weingarden, Product Solutions Manager, TrialAssure, helps clarify some common questions on this draft guidance that sponsors and other partners have been asking.